aefezeta/kine/README.md

  ## Citation

  If you use `kine` in your publication, please cite:
-  - Foschi, M., Zhao, B., Fuentes, A. et al. "Video reconstruction of variable interferometric observations with neural fields."
+1. Foschi, M., Zhao, B., Fuentes, A. et al. "Video reconstruction of variable interferometric observations with neural fields."
 Under rev. in Nature (2026).
-  - Fuentes, A., Foschi, M. et al. "Validation of horizon-scale Sagittarius A* video reconstruction with kine" Under rev. (2026).
+2. Fuentes, A., Foschi, M. et al. "Validation of horizon-scale Sagittarius A* video reconstructions with kine" Under rev. (2026).